 ||Restoring a chipped anterior (front) tooth

-First, Dr. Thomas will answer any questions you have and will apply anesthetic to the tooth requiring the filling.
-Then your Tempe dentist will thoroughly remove the decay that is present and prepare the tooth for the composite filling.
+First, our Tempe dentist, Dr. Thomas, will answer any questions you have and will apply anesthetic to the tooth requiring the filling.
+Then, we will thoroughly remove the tooth decay that is present and prepare the tooth for the composite filling.

 Composite fillings are tooth-colored to blend in with the remaining natural part of the tooth.
 The term composite refers to the actual filling material, which is a mixture of glass or quartz filler in a resin medium.
 Composite fillings provide good durability and resistance to fracture in small-to-mid size restorations that need to withstand moderate chewing pressure.

 In addition to being more aesthetically pleasing, composite fillings are "bonded" or attached with adhesive directly to the tooth surface.
 This often allows for a more conservative repair than traditional fillings with their inability to bond to the tooth structure.
 Since traditional fillings do not bond to the tooth, amalgam is packed into the tooth, and may loosen over time.
 Amalgam fillings often require that more tooth structure be removed to create a space that will hold the filling in place.

-Composite fillings require that the tooth be kept clean and dry during the entire filling process, and they are subject to stain and discoloration over time.
+Composite tooth fillings require that the tooth be kept clean and dry during the entire filling process, and they are subject to stain and discoloration over time.
 The life expectancy of a white filling can depend greatly on where it is in your mouth and how heavily your teeth come together when you bite.

-Composite filling material is also commonly used to repair front teeth that have chipped or worn.
+Composite dental filling material is also commonly used to repair front teeth that have chipped or worn.
 Where possible, aesthetic bonding of composite material to front teeth is generally much less expensive than veneers or crowns.
 However, bonding typically does not last as long as veneers or crowns.

-If your tooth is sensitive for a week or more it is important to call our Tempe office at (480) 672-0007 so we can examine the tooth and determine if additional treatment is needed.
+If your tooth is sensitive for a week or more, it is important to call our Tempe dental office at (480) 672-0007 so we can examine the tooth and determine if additional treatment is needed.